pamellahani/sar/docs/design/messages/design_documentation.md

      - `Broker getBroker()`: Retrieves the broker managing the task.
      - `QueueBroker getQueueBroker()`: Retrieves the queue broker associated with the task.

-4. **MessageBrokerManager**
+4. **QueueBrokerManager**
-   - Manages the lifecycle and retrieval of `MessageBroker` instances for both the client and server tasks.
+   - Manages the lifecycle and retrieval of `QueueBroker` instances for both the client and server tasks.
    - Responsible for tracking both brokers and making sure that they are properly connected to each other.

 5. **Channel**